Swim With Leopard Sharks

-Why You Should Swim With The La Jolla Leopard Sharks This Summer
+Why You Should Swim With La Jolla Leopard Sharks This Summer

 Well for one — they’re one of La Jolla’s most prized attractions.
-They draw visitors from all over the world – especially during summertime.
-Their beautiful appearance is fascinating to gaze at.
-Despite being carnivores they never attack humans.
+They draw visitors from all over the world, especially during summer.
+Their beautiful appearance is fascinating to look at, and despite being carnivores, they never attack humans.

 Biologists estimate that the sharks that come to La Jolla are 97% female.
 Scientists estimate that a majority of of them show up to find a mate.
 The ones that are pregnant claim La Jolla as home to raise their young.

 The toasty San Diego climate is a great location for the developing embryos to grow up.
 The warm weather sets up the perfect environment for healthy development in maturing sharks.
 There is plenty of food and resources for them to grow and mature.